abzy128/abzy-kz/src/content/blog/2025-10-19-background-agents/index.md

 I'm building this system incrementally.
 The core infrastructure exists with FAIR.ExeStation.
 The next milestones:
 1. Extend the container lifecycle management for long-running processes
-2. Integrate OpenCode.ai server deployment
+2. Integrate OpenCode server deployment
 3. Build the REST API layer for our AI platform
 4. Develop the UI for defining tasks and monitoring agent progress